 Pupils are encouraged to be proactive learners rather than passive participants, through practical tasks and planned opportunities for risk taking, independent learning and problem solving.
 Access to a wide range of enhanced opportunities and approaches includes educational visits, Music, Drama, Intensive Interaction and links with partner schools.

 We act as a specialist resource for the local area, providing training and support to schools, professionals and families, sharing expertise and good practice and responding to requests for support and advice.
 We work in partnership with other agencies including social care and health, particularly in relation to transition planning and ensuring successful outcomes and pathways for our young people.
-Details of this can be found in the document “Knowing our School”.

 The school strongly promotes an empathic approach and the curriculum is designed to meet the diverse needs of all young people, overcoming potential barriers to learning, focusing on strengths and inclusive practice.